 Eyes up!
 Spine straight!
 Heels forward!
 En pointe!
 Bras en Couronne!
 Ta-da!
 You just became a Balleri-na/no. Ha-ha!
 Just kidding.

 Ballet is a World dance!
 On Wikipedia, it is said to be a type of performance dance which, ab initio, sprung during the Italian Renaissance but later morphed into a concert dance form for soloist and group dancers in France and Russia.
-This popular dance genre has notably influenced the techniques used in several other dances and cultures.
+This popular dance genre has notably influenced the techniques used in several other dances and cultures around the world.

 It may, however, be surprising that, although Ballet is said to have its history tied to Italy and France, it found a home in Russia.
 Right from the 18th-century, classical ballet traditions started in a new fashion in Russia and has since grown in popularity and prestige.
 That is why “Ballet” is mentioned as one of the benefits of learning the Russian language as though competency in Ballet comes from merely learning to speak the Soviet language.
 However, that is merely said to express how important and noble the Russian Ballet has grown to be.